-A Shipper may request that National Grid enters into an Ancillary Agreement in order to meet a required pressure.
-Such an Ancillary Agreement may require the Shipper to fund the additional costs incurred by National Grid in order to guarantee the pressure, which will then be made available under all operating conditions in accordance with the agreement.
+A shipper may request that we enter an ancillary agreement to meet a required pressure.
+Such an ancillary agreement may require the shipper to fund the additional costs incurred by us to guarantee the pressure.
+This pressure is then made available under all operating conditions in accordance with the agreement.
 Examples of such costs are reinforcement costs or additional compression required to support the contracted pressure.

-6.17 Compressors
+Compressors

-Gas compressors are the key plant items used to maintain pressures and overcome pressure decay on the NTS.
-They are also used to boost system pressures to support exit pressure commitments and, in addition, to reduce the pressure at entry points to increase the system entry capacity and movement of stored gas in the system from one area of the system to another.
+Gas compressors are the key plant items used to:

+maintain pressures and overcome pressure decay on the NTS

+boost system pressures to support exit pressure commitments

+reduce the pressure at entry points to increase the system entry capacity

+facilitate movement of stored gas in the system from one area of the system to another.

 Compressor performance characteristics are basically defined by four curves relating to maximum speed, minimum speed, surge and choke.
 The four curves determine the operational envelope for the compressor.
-The compressor may operate safely within this envelope, however, different process efficiencies are observed at different points within the

-20 This timeframe is used to allow for the 36 month notice period for changing ANOPs

-envelope, which affect the fuel used to compress gas passing through the compressor.
-The envelope and efficiency characteristics will vary between compressor units.
+The compressor operates safely within this envelope.
+However, different process efficiencies are observed at different points within the envelope and this affect the fuel used to compress gas passing through the compressor.
+The envelope and efficiency characteristics varies between compressor units.

-Where the network analysis models show that compressors must operate outside its envelope to achieve a particular flow and discharge pressure, and where reconfiguring the network does not remove this problem, it is possible that a compressor re-wheel or upgrade is required to ensure that the compressor may be safely operated.
+Where the network analysis models show that compressors must operate outside its envelope, to achieve a particular flow and discharge pressure and where reconfiguring the network does not remove this problem, it is possible that a compressor re-wheel or upgrade is required to ensure that the compressor can be safely operated.

 Compressors may be operated under a number of different control mechanisms, for example, to achieve a target suction pressure, discharge pressure, or flow.

-Limiting factors in compressor performance are related to the safe operation of the compressor train itself and include the maximum or minimum speed attainable from the gas generator or electric drive used to power the compressor, the minimum gas flows that may be safely permitted through the compressor, the maximum power available from the drive unit to turn the compressor, and the maximum discharge temperatures that may be reached on the outlet of the compressor station.
-Boundary control systems used to protect downstream pipelines from over-pressurisation may also limit the compressor station.
+Limiting factors in compressor performance are related to the safe operation of the compressor train itself and include the maximum or minimum speed attainable from the gas generator or electric drive used to power the compressor.
+Other factors include:

+the minimum gas flows that may be safely permitted through the compressor

+the maximum power available from the drive unit to turn the compressor

+the maximum discharge temperatures that may be reached on the outlet of the compressor station

+boundary control systems used to protect downstream pipelines from over-pressurisation.

-The network analysis software used by National Grid will allow detailed modelling of compressor envelopes, control mechanisms, limiting factors and compressor fuel usage.
+The network analysis software used by us allows detailed modelling of compressor envelopes, control mechanisms, limiting factors and compressor fuel usage.

-6.17.1 Minimum and Maximum Speeds
+Minimum and maximum speeds

-The physical capability of compressors is related to the maximum and minimum speed of the associated power turbine/compressor speed.
+The physical capability of compressors is related to the maximum and minimum speed of the associated power turbine and compressor speed.
 This means that compressor units require a certain flow to be achieved before they can be used to compress gas.